 Utilization Of Resources

-The story as the last line indicates the importance of resource utilization; lack of knowledge and wisdom might result in significant losses.
+As the last line, the story indicates the importance of resource utilization; lack of knowledge and wisdom might result in significant losses.

 Everything you learn each passing day adds up to what you end up with when it matters.